-Successful candidates for a CRUK studentship receive a generous non-taxable stipend for the duration of their four year studies, covering tuition fees (home & overseas), bench fees and stipend.
+Successful candidates for a CRUK studentship receive a generous non-taxable/NI stipend for the duration of their four year studies, full University tuition fees and bench fees are included in the studentship.
 Groups in which studentships are held are allocated an appropriate level of funding to ensure the project is adequately supported.

 Monitoring, Mentoring and Supervision

 We aim for each student to receive high quality training in scientific research through an itellectually demanding, but achievable research project.
 Projects are internally and externally peer-reviewed in advance, gaining Education Committee approval before a student commences.
 Each PhD project is supervised by a Group Leader who acts at the main supervisor.
 Projects are mainly or entirely based within one research group, and a nominated laboratory supervisor (post-doctoral fellow/associate scientist) is appointed to each student to provide day to day technical support.
 Challenges of projects however, encourage interactions and collaborations with other researchers locally, nationally and internationally.
 Each student is also assigned a co-supervisor, to contribute their expertise in assisting the main supervisor.
 All students are assigned an advisor whose main role is to provide pastoral support to the student, not only to monitor their progress but to provide friendly and confidential advice.